tobi-code/ManipulationLibrary/docs/index.rst

 If you have trouble with the "filter_cython" function you can try to compile it with the following command in the "cython_filter" folder: ``python3 setup.py build_ext --inplace``

+You can find a detailed documentation here: ``https://manipulationlibrary.readthedocs.io/en/latest/``

 Depends on external librabies:
 ------------------------------